MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 # Troubleshooting Kubernetes #
 This page walks through several common issues with Kubernetes setup, networking, and deployments.

+> [!tip]
+> Suggest an FAQ item by raising a PR to [our documentation repository](https://github.com/MicrosoftDocs/Virtualization-Documentation/).

 ## Common Deployment Errors ##
 Debugging the Kubernetes master falls into three main categories (in order of likelihood):